OpenDataServices/cove/README.rst

 .. code:: bash

-    ./ocds-cli --options files
+    ./ocds-cli --options file-name

-``files`` can be a list of JSON or Excel files.
-Regular expressions are supported.
-The use of multiple files must be used with the --stream option.
+``file-name`` can be a JSON or an Excel file.
+Multiple files are also accepted (e.g, dir-name/*.json) passing the option --stream

 Options: